YuliaHand/myGIT/README.md

 - Small Project 1 using tools Katalon
 - Small Project 2 using tools Intellij Idea, Selenium and Cucumber Framework
+- Small Project 3 using tools Intellij Idea, Postman and Karate framework

 Thank you.